tinyplex/tinybase/site/guides/04_persistence/1_persisting_data.md

 Use the persisters module to load and save data from and to a variety of common persistence layers.
 When these don't suffice, you can also develop custom Persisters of your own.

+Next we move on to look at how to fully synchronize TinyBase Stores with databases, particularly SQLite, in the Database Persistence guide.